Veil-Project/veil-project.github.io/en/drafts/2019-05-22-protocol-roadmap.md

 ## Fixing Zerocoin in the meantime

 A full transition to our new protocol, that will include a full audit by Least Authority, will be a complex and time-consuming endeavor.
-As we mentioned in a previous article, we estimate a minimum of six months.
+As we mentioned in a previous article, we estimate a minimum of ten to twelve months.

 Recognizing the importance of privacy to our original Veil investors and early adopters, the Veil development team has also identified an approach to fixing the current Zerocoin attack vectors, and will be releasing an updated wallet soon that restores full anonymity to Veil's Zerocoin implementation.
-For the curious, the solution is found in "non-interactive zero-knowledge proofs for composite statements" as outline in this [technical publication](https://eprint.iacr.org/2018/557.pdf).
+For the curious, the solution is found in "non-interactive zero-knowledge proofs for composite statements" as outlined in this [technical publication](https://eprint.iacr.org/2018/557.pdf).

 Some might question our decision to expend additional time, effort and cost on Zerocoin, given that we'll be migrating away from it in the future.
 As mentioned above, this decision is to respect the privacy needs and intents of our early adopters during the interim period as we develop the new network.